marisakaupert/spotTheDifference/README.md

 The game is playable, but the board's dimensions (1920px x 1080px) were kept.
 When playing the game, you may want to zoom out in your browser.

-Play th game here: http://marisakaupert.com/spotTheDifference/
+Play the game here: http://marisakaupert.github.io/spotTheDifference/